 What is the Hill Country Ride for AIDS?

-For 20+ years, the Hill Country Ride for AIDS has developed a community of kindness that fully supports its participants, volunteers, supporters, and the beneficiaries it serves. $514,000 was raised in 2021, and with the continued help of our valued partners, we hope to raise even more for those in need in 2022.
+For 20+ years, the Hill Country Ride for AIDS has developed a community of kindness that fully supports its participants, volunteers, supporters, and the beneficiaries it serves. $727,238 was raised in 2022, and with the continued help of our valued partners, we hope to raise critical funds for those in need.

 Who are the beneficiaries that receive funding from the HCRA?

 Our beneficiaries include: allgo, ASHwell CARE Program, Community Action, Friends of the David Powell Health Clinic, Out Youth, Project Transitions, Vivent Health, and Waterloo Counseling Center.